cranksome/crankybot/README.md

 Fully working web Panel to set up the bot ´

 IMPORTANT
-The bot needs to be self hosted
+The bot needs to be self hosted (current state)
+This will be maybe change in the future

 NOTE
 Currently not available on Github